damiendier/time-loop-datapack/README.md

 Warning: this is very data intensive; if the server is slow or a player has a poor connection, they risk being disconnected.
 This is especially a problem with small loops.

 Players who use a cracked version will not have the correct skin

+A fake player who touches the End portal in the End will disappear, but their actions will still be executed.

+A player will be taken out of the loop if they enter the End portal in the End.
+(The loops continue to run, but their actions will no longer be reset, and the fake player will never come out on the other side after entering the portal)

+You can imagine that this is your reward for beating the game if you want.

 # Not bugs:
 Items, projectiles and mobs are not looped